TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/MultiFactorAuthentication.rst

 system and then synchronize a token, which changes every 30 seconds.

-On each log-in, after successfully entering the password, the 6-digit code shown of the Authenticator App must be entered.
+On each log-in, after successfully entering the password, the 6-digit code shown by the Authenticator App must be entered.

 2. Recovery codes